 RACE NUMBERS – TO BE COLLECTED ON THE DAY FROM RACE HQ

-All race numbers (postal and online entry) are to be collected on the day from Race HQ.
+All race numbers are to be collected on the day from Race HQ.

 TIME AND PLACE

-To be held on Sunday 2ND June 2019.
+To be held on Sunday 6th June 2021.
 The assembly point for the start is on Brockham Green which is approx 1000 metres from the race HQ and car parking.
-Runners should make their way to the start at least 20 minutes beforehand and stay on the Green until requested to step into the road for the start of the race.
+Runners should make their way to the start at least 20 minutes beforehand and stay on the Green until requested to step into the Starting Funnel for the start of the race.
 The 10 mile race will set off at 09:00 a.m. and the 10km race at 09:40 a.m.

 LOCATION AND PARKING

 The Race Headquarters is the 'Big Field', Dorking Rugby Club, Kiln Lane, Brockham, RH3 7JR.
 Most travelling by car will use the A25 Dorking/Reigate Road, including those having to use the M25 motorway who should turn off at Leatherhead (Junction 9) or Reigate Hill (Junction 8).
 Brockham Lane is approximately one mile east of Dorking Town Centre.
 Motor vehicles must not be parked in the road, but on the 'Big Field' off Brockham Lane.
+Access to Brockham Lane from the South along Middle Street may be closed during May and June 2020 due to water main replacement works.
+Please access Brockham Lane from the A25 from the North or from Kiln Lane from the East.
+Note : There is NO PARKING for competitors at the Rugby Club carpark.
+All competitor parking is accessed from Brockham Lane.
 Please park neatly and tightly, as instructed.
 Please do not use the car park by the race headquarters which is for sole use of the race officials (unless directed to do so by the parking marshals).
 Vehicles must be kept off the football pitches.
 In addition, parking is not permitted on Brockham Green for safety reasons.